If you miss the taste of garlic in your meals, garlic-infused oil is an ideal replacement to evoke its garlic aroma without making your stomach growl.

 Although subtle, the garlic flavor is tasty, and a tangy sensation arises deep in your palate, secretive, stealthy, teasing, yet inviting.

 What do We Put in it?

-Concocting your garlic-infused oil is very easy!
+Concocting your own garlic-infused oil is very easy!
 Also, you only need two ingredients.

-- Extra-virgin olive oil – provides both a light herbaceous flavor.
-You can replace it with sunflower oil, canola (rapeseed), rice bran, or else for a more neutral taste.
+- Extra-virgin olive oil.
+It provides both a light herbaceous flavor.
+You can replace it with sunflower oil, canola oil (rapeseed oil), rice bran oil, or else for a more neutral taste.

 How to Make it Yourself?

-There are two ways to make your garlic-infused oil:
+There are two ways to make your low fodmap garlic-infused oil:

 1 / Hot-infused garlic oil: